We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Burst of Acidity: Toss with freshly squeezed lemon juice or red wine vinegar.

-- Caramelized Nuts: Use caramelized or candied pecans to jazz up cubed boiled beets in a mixed green salad.
+- Caramelized Nuts: Use caramelized or candied pecans to jazz them up in a mixed green salad.

 - Low in calories